Schools are run by a governing body working with the head teacher and senior management team to ensure pupils receive a high standard of education.

 Some of my key skills are listed below and will be a benefit to the Iqra Academy Governing Body.

-Please click here for Feversham Education Trust Governance information.
+Please click here for the names of Feversham Education Trust trustees and members.